-- 1. You have to achieve a minimum of 50% in your discipline-specific courses. - You have to pass the Communication and Academic Literacy course (CAL 1, 2, 3 or CAL 4)

-check your Course Outline for the requirements to pass each component of the course.
+- 1. You have to achieve a minimum of 50% in your discipline-specific courses. - 2.
+You have to pass the Communication and Academic Literacy course (see above) - check your Course Outline for the requirements to pass each component of the course.